tito-arch/BABC-2/content/posts/what-is-neural-link.md

 Information sent to the neural chip will now be interpreted by the electrodes implanted directly in the visual cortex of our brain.
 This will allow people with blindness. from birth to see and perceive the world as we do.

 Also, if the neural link can restore sight, it can potentially restore body paralysis.
 Still wondering how?
-So the neural link can read the brain motor signals through the electrodes in the motor cortex of our brain and the information is then decoded in real-time, so the idea here is that people with full body paralysis condition can be able to control prosthetic limbs or other devices simply by thinking about it.
+So basically the neural link can read the brain motor signals through the electrodes in the motor cortex of our brain and the information is then decoded in real-time, so the idea here is that people with full body paralysis condition can be able to control prosthetic limbs or other devices simply by thinking about it.